FakeShell/bootman/README.md

                          vertical pixels
   -d  --dpi=N            Overrides the DPI
-  -h, --help             Print this message and exit -v, --verbose          Enable more detailed logging output on STDERR -V, --version          Print the bootman version and exit
+  -h, --help             Print this message and exit -V, --version          Print the bootman version and exit
 ```